 - Listening to one another, including those we are serving, without trying to "fix" situations.

 - Doing everything without complaining or arguing (Philippians 2:14).
-Read "Take on the 21-day complaint-free church challenge" and do it!

 - Always speaking calmly.
 Anger and anxiety are contagious!